 Coronavirus And Parenting: What You Need To Know Now

 We are education reporters by day and parents by night (and day).
 But, in recent weeks, our two worlds have collided, with parents and educators equally concerned about the spread of COVID-19.
-So here's a quick rundown of some of the great questions we've heard from listeners and readers, and the answers we've been able to explore in our reporting.
-For even more, you can also check us out in this new episode of NPR's Life Kit podcast.
+So here's a quick rundown of some of the great questions we've heard from listeners and readers and the answers we've been able to explore in our reporting.
+For even more, you can listen to this new episode of NPR's Life Kit podcast.

 Q. What's the single most important thing we can do to protect our kids?